Morris County Traction Company

-The Morris County Traction Company began trolley service in downtown Dover, New Jersey in July 1904.
+The Morris County Traction Company was a public transit company that began trolley service in downtown Dover, New Jersey in July 1904.
 It was expanded over the years until the system was completed in 1914 to Newark, New Jersey.
 Service lasted until 1928.

 Routes and service

 According to records, service was provided to: Bertrand Island Amusement Park at Lake Hopatcong, Ledgewood, Succasunna, Kenvil, Mine Hill, Dover, Wharton, Rockaway Borough, Denville, Mountain Lakes, Boonton, Morris Plains (including Greystone Park Psychiatric Hospital), Morristown, Madison, Chatham, Summit, Irvington, Elizabeth, and Newark, a distance of about 75 miles.

 The line ran on both exclusive right-of-way streets and on city streets, some of which, such as Broad Street in Summit, were designed and built to accommodate the trolley line.
 The power house for the trolley was located along the Passaic River in Summit, on the border of Chatham, New Jersey.

 Between 1926 and 1928, after private automobiles became more prominent on the roads, the trolley lines were replaced by buses.